 Lie #2: A detox will just take care of it

 WRONG!
 A detox is not your answer.
 A detox could be a great start…if it’s for the right reasons.
 So, while there are plenty of reasons why you would detox (for ex: feeling sluggish, reduce/eliminate toxins, and food allergies), there are also good reasons why you would not.
 Read 5 Reasons Why You Should NOT Detox.

 Lie #3: Working out is too expensive

 Working out does not have to be expensive at all.
 As a matter of fact, you can do alot of workouts right at home without any equipment.
 If you take a look around the blog that is pretty much what the workouts I offer consist of…no, or very minimal, equipment.

 Lie #4: Working out takes too much time

 I’ve got stuff to do, too.
 No one wants to spend hours on one thing.

 This is why I am a huge fan of 30 minute or less workouts.
-Take a good look around the blog at the same articles I mentioned above.
-You will also find the workouts are no more than 30 minutes.
 You’re welcome!